JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/8_nfaRegEx_2_6_20.md

     - Converting NFAs to DFAs
     - Regular Expressions
     - Regular Expressions generating regular languages
-- "...I'm also strongly tempted to tell everyone to crowd up against the wi"
+- "...I'm also strongly tempted to tell everyone to crowd up against the whiteboard"
-    - Next week, I will
+    - Next week, I probably will!

 - "I've also noticed that today's lecture is a little...sparse, but it's career fair week, and raining, so I can't blame people"